SecondNewLife

 Follow the Prescription carefully

 Always take medications as prescribed by your healthcare expert.
 Do not take high or more similar doses, & don’t skip doses or double up later.
-If you feel the medication is not working properly, talk to your medical expert instead of self-adjusting the dose yourself.
+Self-adjustment of the dose by yourself is an unusual practice that causes severe damage without expert supervision.

 Consult your health care provider